justinseby/Airline-Review-Sentiment-Analysis/README.md

 # Airline-Review-Sentiment-Analysis
-This system depicts how sentimental analysiscan be appealed to airlines recommendation systems to make ideal suggestions.
+This system depicts how sentimental analysis can be appealed to airlines recommendation systems to make ideal suggestions.

 ## Table of contents